mabl3/metagraphInterface/README.md

 #### Running Unit Tests

-Then, in build directory, run
+Then, in the build directory, run

 `$ ./testMetagraphInterface`